Bingji98/Python-Tutorial/README.md

 ## LEGB <a name="LEGB"></a>
 The LEGB rule is a kind of name lookup procedure, which determines the order in which Python looks up names.
 LEGB stand for **Local, Enclosing, Global, and Built-in** scopes. **Enclosing (or nonlocal)** scope is a special scope that only exists for nested functions.

 It is worth noting that the variable explicitly declared as the global variable is not necessarily declared at the module level.
+However, this way is *not recommended*.

 ```python
 def global_test():